Toatoa (Maori), blue celery pine.

 New Zealand: NW N Is, lowland and montane forest from lat.
 35° to 39° S at 850-1000 m elevation (Allan 1961, Silba 1986).
 Based on data from 21 collection localities, its climate preferences include a mean annual temperature of 13.3°C, with an average minimum in the coldest month of 4.5°C, and a mean annual precipitation of 2114 mm (Biffin et al. 2011, Table S5).
 The species is locally common on relatively infertile soils in lowland and montane forests from the central North Island northwards.
 It is well protected and not considered to be a threatened species (Molloy 1996).

 One tree-ring chronology, presumably based on living tree material, covers 441 years (International Tree-Ring Data Bank, chronology NEWZ009, limiting dates 1535-1976).
+It was collected and reported by Dunwiddie (1979), in an exploratory dendrochronological investigation.

 Four tree-ring chronologies were collected in the early 1970s by the Americans Valmore C. LaMarche Jr. and Peter Dunwiddie in what were evidently the first explorations of the dendrochronological characteristics of the species (Dunwiddie 1979, Ogden and Dunwiddie 1982).
 Shortly thereafter, the Australians and New Zealanders began work in the area, assembling chronologies for a variety of native gymnosperms and successfully applying them to a variety of problems in work summarized by D.A.
 Norton, John Ogden and J.G.
 Palmer (Norton & Palmer 1992, Palmer & Ogden 1992).
 Recently, the species has been employed in a reconstruction of New Zealand climate indices since A.D.
 1731 (Salinger et al. 1994).